djbclark/OSCAR-code-sleep-apnea/CONTRIBUTING.md

 5. If there are any merge conflicts, resolve them and then build and test again.
 See below for details on resolving conflicts.

 6. Push your branch up to gitlab: `git push -u origin my-branch`.
-Note that `git push` by itself won't push a branch that doesn't exist upstream.
+Note that `git push` by itself won't push a branch that doesn't exist upstream, so you need to do this the first time you push your branch.
+After that (if you need to push additional changes later), you can just use `git push`.

 7. Create a merge request describing your proposed change, linking to any issues that it might address, and attaching your branch.
 	* On gitlab, create a new merge request from your branch into the upstream's master branch.
 The "git push" above will helpfully provide you with a direct URL to start this process.
 (Make sure you're logged into gitlab or you'll get a 404 error.)
 Otherwise you can do it manually by going to **Merge Requests > New Merge Request** and selecting your branch; upstream master is the default target.